- Arts and Design»

-- Traditional and classic, these bangles are studded with semi precious or precious stones, beads, cut glasses etc.
+- Traditional and classic, these bangles are studded with semi precious or precious stones, beads, cut glasses and other such decorative materials.

 - They are made to suit different formal occasions as well as for regular wear.
-So one can find some gorgeous colored 'Lac bangles' studded with precious stones for wedding or special occasions.
+One can find some gorgeous coloured 'Lac bangles' studded with precious stones for wedding or special occasions.

 - Lac bangles are considered auspicious in many parts of India.
 They are believed to be a sign of good omen and are worn by married women on all auspicious occasions.

-- Most popular colors among 'Lac bangles' are red, yellow, green, pink, maroon, golden, silver etc.
+- Most popular colours among 'Lac bangles' are red, yellow, green, pink, maroon, golden, silver etc.

 Bangle Making: A Traditional Indian Art!

-ψ Bangles are not worn today just for its auspicious significance.
-They are in fact style statements and women do not mind paying more for their special or customized bangles.
+- Bangles are worn by women for their auspicious significance.
+They are in fact style statements and women love paying more for their special or customized bangles.

-ψ And why not----Lot of love, labor, creative thinking and passion is involved in making each piece of bangle.
+- And why not----Lot of love, labour, creative thinking and passion is involved in making each piece of bangle.